 An Interview with Jackie Sheeler, Part 2

 The second part of my interview with poet Jackie Sheeler is multimedia.
 Two poems from the excellent new collection, Earthquake Came to Harlem, plus video of her performing "The Scissors of My Mother" this past Friday night at The Bowery Poetry Club in New York and a second audio clip.
 It's full Sheeler immersion here at Modern Confessional.
+Read Part 1 of the interview at this link.

 Another Hallway Altar In The Projects